akullpp/chrysanthium/posts/2020-05-05-date-time-hibernate-postgres.md

 ---
-title: "Date & Time with Hibernate and Postgres"
+title: 'Date & Time with Hibernate and Postgres'
 date: 2020-05-05
 tags: post
-permalink: /date-time-hibernate-postgres
+path: /date-time-hibernate-postgres
 ---

 The Java 8 Date & Time API provides the following new classes which in contrast to `Date` and `Calendar` are immutable and thread-safe: